nhamlv-55/SpacerVisBackend/README.md

 This is the backend server to use with the frontend hosted [here](https://nhamlv-55.github.io/spacer-visualization/#/)

-Another fork using the same backend is maintained by Aishwarya [here] (https://github.com/aishr/saturation-visualization)

 # Using Docker
 ## 1. Start the container